 At this time, there is no screening protocol for SCAD, and no particular preventive steps young, healthy women can take.
 But if you are experiencing chest pain or other symptoms generally associated with a heart attack, please go to the ER, even if you are young and have no risk factors.
 Anyone can have a heart attack and rapid identification and treatment are critical.

 Lauren Dungan lives in Cornelius, North Carolina with her husband, Evan, their two children, Madison and Hunter, and dog, Bella.
-She currently works in compliance and operational risk at Bank of America.
+She currently works in compliance at Wells Fargo.
 To connect with other local SCAD survivors, Lauren has started an active Facebook group called ‘North Carolina SCAD Survivors.’

 *Dr. AlMahameed joined Novant Health in 2017.
 He spent five years on staff at the Cleveland Clinic and 11 years at Harvard Medical School.